creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-06-22-Fed2-FeatureAlignedFederatedLearning.md

 ![](/collections/images/Fed2_Feature_Aligned_FL/Fed2_results_cifar10.jpg)

-They show similar results on CIFAR100, to evacuate the idea that the decoupling strategy only works with a small number of classes.
+They show similar results on CIFAR100, to highlight the fact that the decoupling strategy works even with a high number of classes.

 ![](/collections/images/Fed2_Feature_Aligned_FL/Fed2_cifar100.jpg)